ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 * Any grade of bilateral pitting oedema (+, ++, +++) OR
 * WHZ < -3 zscore OR
 * Presence of any medical complications (see guideline for full list)
-* *We need to make an assumption on the % of SAM cases that are complicated*

 :underline:`Treatment of children with SAM in SC`